 She is far too incapacitated for permanent employment.
 She tried to get work after her first two or three relapses, but each time she was quickly sacked for low productivity.
 Her illness has made it difficult for her to retain procedural knowledge.
 So despite her obvious intelligence and prior academic achievements, she is essentially unemployable outside the home.
 I am therefore my family's only possible 'bread-winner'.

 Besides her drug injections my wife needs something else in order to remain stable and active.
 That is the constant presence of somebody close who understands the nature of her illness.
 Namely me.
-This is evinced by the diagnosis entered on her application for Disability Living Allowance by the psychiatric doctor, who (circa 1999) saw her as an outpatient:
+This is evinced by the diagnosis entered on her application for Disability Living Allowance in 1999 by the psychiatric doctor, who attended her as an outpatient:

 "A SCHIZOPHRENIC ILLNESS